the Inspired-glass Gallery - Recent work

 For use with external doors / windows we can supply stand-alone framed panels which can be fitted to the inside of existing windows.

-We can use our specialised computer program to design your panels, and show the effect of different types of glass before we agree the final design.
+We will use our specialised computer program to design your panels, and show you the effect of different types of glass, colours etc before we agree the final design.

 Stained glass & fused glass projects